Department of Transportation (DOT)

 It all depends on what’s best for your workforce.

-Employers rely on return-to-work or fit-for-duty exams to make sure their workers can safely perform specific jobs.
+Employers rely on return-to-work, fit-for-duty, functional capacity exams to make sure their workers can safely perform specific jobs.
 These exams are an essential part of workplace safety and safe return to work.

 When you apply for a green card (adjustment of status) in the United States, you usually need to have a medical examination.
 The exam must be done by a doctor who is authorized by U.S. Citizenship and Immigration Services (USCIS).
 USCIS designates certain doctors (also known as civil surgeons) to perform the medical exam required for most Green Card applicants